Rabbi Amy E. Roth, Director of Congregational Schools

 Rachel then returned to Connecticut as director of Early Childhood Education at Southern Connecticut Hebrew Academy where she served for 10 years, implementing a new curriculum based on the cutting edge research regarding brain development in the early years and how children learn.
 She served on the executive board of the Board of Jewish Education (BJE) in Connecticut and also as an executive member of BJE and JECA in New York.

 “Early Childhood is my passion.
 Seeing and experiencing the world anew through the eyes of a two or three year old child every day is positively exhilarating.
 Watching the children develop emotionally, socially, intellectually and Judaically generates a daily personal as well as professional satisfaction.
 Realizing the importance of the foundation we set in place for the future generation is an awesome and thrilling responsibility.
 In addition, working with bright, talented staff members who love and nurture the children at Beth HaGan brings me great inspiration and excitement."

-Daniel Mishkin, Director, Waxman High School and Youth Engagement
+Avi Siegel, Director, Waxman High School and Youth Engagement